andaluzcoin/andaluzcoin/doc/init.md

 ### CentOS

-Copyandaluzcoind.init to /etc/init.d/bitcoind.
+Copyandaluzcoind.init to /etc/init.d/andaluzcoind.
 Test by running `serviceandaluzcoind start`.

-Using this script, you can adjust the path and flags to theandaluzcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/bitcoind.
+Using this script, you can adjust the path and flags to theandaluzcoind program by setting the ANDALUZCOIND and FLAGS environment variables in the file /etc/sysconfig/andaluzcoind.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy org.bitcoin.bitcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.bitcoind.plist`.
+Copy org.andaluzcoin.andaluzcoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.andaluzcoin.andaluzcoind.plist`.

 This Launch Agent will causeandaluzcoind to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to runandaluzcoind as the current user.
-You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicatedandaluzcoin user.
+You will need to modify org.andaluzcoin.andaluzcoind.plist if you intend to use it as a Launch Daemon with a dedicatedandaluzcoin user.

 Auto-respawn